Changchun Dafangshen Airport: Manchukuo and Republic of China

-Dafangshen Airport was built by the Empire of Japan in 1941 to serve Changchun (Hsinking), then capital of the Japanese puppet state Manchukuo.
+Dafangshen Airport was built by the Empire of Japan in 1941 to serve Xinjing (now Changchun), then capital of the Japanese puppet state Manchukuo.
 It replaced the older and smaller Kuanchengzi Airport (宽城子机场).

 Near the end of World War II, a Soviet airborne force landed at Dafangshen Airport on 20 August 1945 and captured Changchun from the Japanese army.
 When the Soviet forces left Changchun on 14 April 1946, the communist Northeast People's Liberation Army took over the city and the airport.
 Soon afterwards Chiang Kai-shek's Kuomintang army drove out the communists on 23 May 1946.

 During the Liaoshen Campaign of the Chinese Civil War, the Northeast People's Liberation Army besieged Changchun.
 Xiao Jinguang captured Dafangshen and damaged its runway in May 1948 to prevent the Kuomintang from using the airport to supply Zheng Dongguo's defensive forces inside the city.
 On 16 October, the Kuomintang army launched a fierce attack in an attempt to recapture the airport, but were repelled by Xiao's forces.
 Most buildings and facilities of the airport were destroyed in the fighting.